 This article explores:

-- The importance of customer interaction analysis.
+- The importance of client dealing analysis.

 - Methods for gathering and interpreting customer engagement data.